 Applications are complete when the following items are submitted to the Graduate School:

-- The Graduate School application.
-Application fee: $75 *please note that the School of Social Work can offer an application fee waiver on a first come first served basis.
-If you are interested in an application fee waiver, click HERE to complete the necessary form.
-Please do this BEFORE you submit your application.
+* Please note that the School of Social Work can offer an application fee waiver on a first come, first served basis.
+The application fee waivers are now closed for the 2024 Application term.

 - GRE Test Scores: not required unless applicant deems they are instrumental in demonstrating academic promise.

 - Transcripts – Upload unofficial transcripts from all institutions attended to the Graduate School application.
 Send official transcripts after you are offered admission.